alexnitta/woodshed/README.md

 To avoid all these issues, this boilerplate uses a different approach.
 There is no `build` script set up for the lower-level packages because we do not intend to publish them individually.
 They exist only to share code within the monorepo.
 Instead, we are using `babel-loader` in the top-level package to resolve the imports for each dependency.
 In the `web-cra` package, this is accomplished by using [react-app-rewired](https://github.com/timarney/react-app-rewired) and [customize-cra](https://github.com/arackaf/customize-cra) to override the Webpack configuration provided by [Create React App](https://github.com/facebook/create-react-app).
 In the `web-next` package, this is accomplished by using [next-transpile-modules](https://github.com/kutlugsahin/next-transpile-modules) in the NextJS config file.

-The approach was inspired by this [blog post](https://iamturns.com/typescript-babel/) by Matt Turnbull.
+This approach was inspired by this [blog post](https://iamturns.com/typescript-babel/) by Matt Turnbull.

+## Getting started

+1. If you don't have `yarn` installed yet, run `brew install yarn`.
+Other installation options [are available](https://yarnpkg.com/en/docs/install).
+2. Install and symlink all dependencies by running `lerna bootstrap` from the root of the monorepo.

+Generally, you can find more detailed instructions on each package within its README.md file.
 ### How to know it's working

 You'll know that this particular way of transpiling TypeScript is working because you can do this:

+1. Follow directions under Getting started above.
-1. Start up the dev server for either `packages/web-cra` or `packages/web-next`:
+2. Start up the dev server for either `packages/web-cra` or `packages/web-next`:
     - cd to `packages/web-cra` or `packages/web-next`
     - run `yarn start`
-2. Make some changes in any package imported by the top-level package, i.e. in `packages/components` or `packages/utils`
+3. Make some changes in any package imported by the top-level package, i.e. in `packages/components` or `packages/utils`
-3. Notice that your changes in a lower-level package are immediately available in the top-level package, without any separate process watching for changes in the lower-level package.
+4. Notice that your changes in a lower-level package are immediately available in the top-level package, without any separate process watching for changes in the lower-level package.
 Hot module reloading works as you would expect.

 **This is the core feature of this boilerplate, and the thing that is hard to figure out when you're trying to set things up from scratch.**